 - Vehicles must not park so that they obstruct others

 - Tradespeople can only park Monday to Friday between 08.00 to 18.00 and Saturday 09.00 to 13.00 and not on Bank Holidays

-- You can park for a short time (but not exceeding two hours) at the bottom of the hill by Tesco.
+- You can park for a short time (but not exceeding three hours) at the bottom of the hill by Tesco.

 Getting a parking permit

 If you are a resident you must have a parking permit displayed on your windscreen at all times.

 You can get one by filling in a form which you can download from the HLE website here.

 You then need to send this form to the Estate Manager Barbara Wheatley on email@example.com or drop it into the Holly Lodge Estate Committee Office, Holly Lodge Estate Yard, which is opposite 8 Holly Lodge Gardens at the top of Hillway.